SaloniPatil7/Simon-Game/README.md

 # About simon Game
-The Simon Game is a memory game where players must repeat a sequence as computer flashes one of the Colors.The game starts with a simple sequence that increases in complexity as players successfully replicate it.
-Each round,the computer flashes any one  to the sequence, and players must remember and click the colors in the correct order.
+The Simon Game is a classic memory game that challenges players to recall and reproduce a growing sequence of colors.
 The goal is to keep up with the increasingly challenging sequences without making a mistake.

 It’s a fun way to test and improve memory and attention skills!